-Lili White made Super 8 films while studying painting.
-When the computer transformed movie making at the end of the 90s, she began using that technology; and continues to make still and moving image work.
-(See: http://liliwhite.com)
+Lili White ( http://liliwhite.com) made Super 8 films while studying in the Pennsylvania Academy of Fine Arts’s four-year painting program.
+When the computer transformed movie making at the end of the 90s, she began using that technology.
+A graduate of University of Pennsylvania, she has curated shows of experimental media and fine art works; and continues to make studio and moving image work.

 In 2003 her lecture INVISIBLE ENERGY: ASIAN ART FORM INFLUENCES IN MY WORK was presented at the College Art Association’ conference.